Pulkit1822/CSE4001-Internet-and-Web-Programming/README.md

-# Internet and Web Programming (IWP) Exam Solutions
+# Internet and Web Programming (IWP) Exam Solution

 Welcome to the repository for the authorized solution manual for the Internet and Web Programming subject's semester exam.
 This repository contains a comprehensive guide to the final exam paper, which was worth full credits in a 4-credit course.